AndieWill510/AnotherOption/Options/015-they-said-ok.md

 They become families where your truth is treated as a threat.

-They become rooms where bisexuality is treated like confusion, betrayal, or failure to choose a side.
+They become rooms where being queer is treated like confusion, betrayal, or failure to choose a side.

-Queer and trans Autistic people know this double bind.
+Queer and other Neurodivergent people know this double bind.

-You can be told that your sexuality is not real enough, your gender is not legible enough, and your Autism is not respectable enough.
+You can be told that your sexuality is not real enough, your gender is not legible enough, and your Neurodivergence is not respectable enough.

 So you learn to ration truth.